 - Early Career Member of the Royal Historical SocietyLink opens in a new window

 - Women's History NetworkLink opens in a new window

 Skills in South Asian Languages

-Indian Muslim women in the Bharatiya Muslim Mahila Andholan continue to campaign against unfair practises in marriage and divorce
+Indian Muslim women of the Bharatiya Muslim Mahila Andholan continue to demand the reform of personal laws.